 1. Unbox and switch on the iPad Air

 The first thing to do is to take the iPad Air out of its box.
-This is always our favourite part of getting a new Apple product.
+This is always our favourite part of getting a new Apple product: Apple is known for the simple and attractive quality of its product packaging, and its understanding of the importance of first impressions.

 Press and hold the Sleep/Wake button (it's located at the top right of the iPad as its screen faces you) and it should wake up.
 Most iPads ship with around 90 percent charge still in them, so it shouldn't need charging at this point...